1. Local Law Enforcement

 Crime lab analysts usually need at least a bachelor’s degree in forensic science, biochemistry, or another related area.
 Many individuals gain practical experience at crime laboratories or other similar facilities.

 The average wage for crime lab analysts in the U.S. is around $54,000 annually.

-Crime Prevention Specialist
+7. Crime Prevention Specialist

 In 2011, salaries ranged from $32,000 to $48,000 for an entry-level specialist.
 Those with more years of experience can be paid in excess of $60,000 per year.

 The Department of Environmental Conservation (DEC) is an organization that handles the protection and conservation of the nation’s natural resources.
 Many states have their own departments for their state resources.
 The department commonly deals with the regulation of state forest lands, wildlife management, and recreational activities, like fishing, trapping, and hunting.
-A DEC officer, also called an environmental conservation officer, is a sworn police officer who is responsible for enforcing environmental and conservation laws.
+A DEC officer also called an environmental conservation officer, is a sworn police officer who is responsible for enforcing environmental and conservation laws.
 They look into complaints to determine criminal activity and violations.
-They also meet with community groups to promote obedience of the laws.
+They also meet with community groups to promote obedience to the laws.
 Most officers are required to carry firearms.

 DEC officers generally need at least a bachelor’s degree or an associate degree with related work experience.
 New hires are also required to attend a training academy that focuses on police skills and environmental law enforcement.

 The average yearly salary for DEC officers is around $45,000.